iRon7/Set-LineNumbers/README.md

 <!-- MarkdownLint-disable MD033 -->
 # Set-LineNumbers

-Sets the line numbers in a script.
+Adds, updates or removes line numbers in a script.

 ## Syntax